Load dplyr and stringr packages into R workspace

 Sometimes, data that we want to combine for analyses are separated across different spreadsheets or data tables.
 How can we combine these different data tables?
-Join
+Join operations (FMI on joining two data tables) offer a way to merge data across multiple data tables (also called data frames in R parlance).

 Below, I will first create two data tables that store different characteristics about fruit.